rwxrob/notes/Cycling/Homemade gel recipe.md

-This will fill one 250ml flask producing 250 grams of carbs in a 2:1 Maltodextrin/Fructose split.
-Unlike other recipes I've eliminated glucose entirely which has a GI of 100 versus Maltodextrin's 130 and makes it way too sweet.
-This makes the osmolality [Osmolality, watch that isotonic limit](Osmolality,%20watch%20that%20isotonic%20limit.md)
+This will fill one 250ml flask producing 250 grams of carbs in a 2:1 Maltodextrin/Fructose split (scientifically proven to be the best balance).
+Unlike other recipes, I've eliminated raw glucose (like in light corn syrup) entirely which has a glycemic index of 100 versus Maltodextrin's 130 and makes it way too sweet.
+Even worse, the [osmolality](Osmolality,%20watch%20that%20isotonic%20limit.md) of corn syrup is ridiculously high compared to Maltodextrin which has the lowest of any sugar source. *This is the secret: I drink
 ## Lime

 - 40 grams maltodextrin 1/4 cup